camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ## Introduction

 Some CAMARA APIs process Personal Data and according to local regulations may require a “legal basis” to do so (e.g. "legitimate interest”, “contract”, “consent”).
-Operator API Exposure Platforms exposing CAMARA APIs should be built with a privacy-by-design approach to fully comply with any relevant data protection requirements and regulations, such as [GDPR](https://gdpr-info.eu/) in Europe.
+API Providers exposing CAMARA APIs should be built with a privacy-by-design approach to fully comply with any relevant data protection requirements and regulations, such as [GDPR](https://gdpr-info.eu/) in Europe.

 **CAMARA API access will be secured using [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) (OIDC) on top of [OAuth 2.0 protocol](https://datatracker.ietf.org/doc/html/rfc6749) following the [CAMARA Security and Interoperability Profile](CAMARA-Security-Interoperability.md)**.

-This document defines guidelines for the Operator's API Exposure Platform to manage CAMARA API access and when applicable, User Consent to comply with data protection requirements, and it introduces the formal concept of Purpose within an API invocation.
+This document defines guidelines for the API Exposure Platform to manage CAMARA API access and when applicable, User Consent to comply with data protection requirements, and it introduces the formal concept of Purpose within an API invocation.
 Note that the document is predominantly based on concepts defined within GDPR regulations, however the proposed solution and concepts are generic and can by mapped to any relevant local data protection regulations.

 This document includes following concepts:
 - User identity, and how to identify the User.
-- Application Service Provider (ASP) authentication and authorization, and how to authenticate the ASP's applications and authorize their access to CAMARA APIs.
+- API Consumer authentication and authorization, and how to authenticate the Applications and authorize their access to CAMARA APIs.
 - How Purpose applies to CAMARA APIs.
-- How to capture and store Consent when required, without materially degrading the End-User's experience of an ASP's Application.
+- How to capture and store Consent when required, without materially degrading the End-User's experience of an Application.
 - Policy enforcement to validate the existence and/or validity of Consent before authorizing access to a CAMARA API.
 - Revocation of Consent.